aryansbtloe/com.aryansbtloe.factsandquotes.ios/index.md

-Template Terms of Service
+Facts and Quotes Terms of Service

 1. Terms

-By accessing our app, Template, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
-If you do not agree with any of these terms, you are prohibited from using or accessing Template.
-The materials contained in Template are protected by applicable copyright and trademark law.
+By accessing our app, Facts and Quotes, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+If you do not agree with any of these terms, you are prohibited from using or accessing Facts and Quotes.
+The materials contained in Facts and Quotes are protected by applicable copyright and trademark law.